exetico/volumio-plugins/plugins/music_service/podstream/README.md

 The data is stored in the `/data/podstream/' folder in Volumios preffered format (JSON).

-### Thumbnails
+### Albumart
-Images is provided and listed left to the podcast-episode, if it's provided in the source.
+Images is provided for each episode, if i can find it in the source.
 Currenlty i'm looking at:
 - `itunes:image` in each `item` (Can be unique image)
 - `image/url` in `channel` (Global image for whole list)

-Thumbsnails is not stored at the device.
+Albumart for each episode is not stored at the device.
 This means that the images is loaded every time the playlist being opened.
+But albumart for each podcast-playlist is downloaded to the device and stored in $PLUGINDIR > `albumart`

 ### RSS-list by URL or inline
 Podstream allowing you to point to an URL, if you like to add multiple RSS-feeds.